Date Movie: Critical response

 The film did not have advance press screenings.
 The site ranked the film 77th in the 100 worst reviewed films of the 2000s.
-Audiences surveyed by CinemaScore gave the film a grade C+ on scale of A to F.
+Metacritic, which uses a weighted average, assigned the a score of 11 out of 100, based on 18 critics, indicating "overwhelming dislike".
+Audiences surveyed by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Owen Gleiberman of Entertainment Weekly awarded the film a B− grade, and compared it to fast food, suggesting that if audiences are "hungry for comedy that's salty and loud," this film might be just what audiences are craving.
+Owen Gleiberman of Entertainment Weekly awarded the film a B− grade, and compared it to fast food.
 Variety praised Jennifer Coolidge for providing a few bright moments with a spot-on spoof of Barbra Streisand, but was otherwise unimpressed describing the film as "padded and repetitious".

 Critic Scott Tobias of The A.V.
 Club was amazed that a "joke-a-second comedy" failed to contain a single laugh.

 Pete Vonder Haar of Film Threat described the film as a contender for the worst of 2006.
 He walked out of the film after 29 minutes without a single laugh and said he did not feel any guilt about it.
 He described the laughter of others in the audience as "inexplicable" and wondered if U.S. cinema-going audiences were made up of "deranged howler monkeys".

 Accolades

 Carmen Electra won the Golden Raspberry Award for Worst Supporting Actress for her performance in this film and Scary Movie 4.
-At the 2006 Stinkers Bad Movie Awards, Jennifer Coolidge was nominated for Most Annoying Fake Female Accent but lost to Cindy Cheung for Lady in the Water.
+At the 2006 Stinkers Bad Movie Awards, Jennifer Coolidge was nominated for Most Annoying Fake Female Accent, but she lost to Cindy Cheung for Lady in the Water.
 However, the film won the awards for Worst Screenplay and Most Painfully Unfunny Comedy.

 Home media

-The film was released on DVD on May 30, 2006, in rated (83 minutes) and unrated (84 minutes) versions and 1,051,878 units were sold, bringing in $18,777,508 in revenue.
+Date Movie was released on DVD on May 30, 2006, in rated (83 minutes) and unrated (84 minutes) versions, by 20th Century Fox Home Entertainment.
+1,051,878 units were sold, bringing in $18,777,508 in revenue.